 ⅓ cup reduced-sodium soy sauce

-1 tablespoons seasoned rice vinegar or rice vinegar
+1 tablespoon rice vinegar or seasoned rice vinegar

 2 teaspoons brown sugar

 2 packages Stevia, Truvia, Splenda or your favorite sugar substitute

 1. Cook rice according to package directions except you don’t need to add oil or salt to the water while cooking.

 2. In the meantime, coat the bottom of a nonstick pan with cooking spray.
 Heat 1 teaspoon oil over medium-high heat.
 Add garlic, ginger, red pepper flakes, and chicken to pan; sauté 5 minutes or until chicken is done.
 Remove chicken mixture from pan; set aside.

 3. Coat pan again with cooking spray and heat remaining 1 teaspoon of olive oil.
-Add onions, carrots, celery and red bell pepper to pan.
+Add onions, carrots, celery, and red bell pepper to the pan.
 Sauté 3-4 minutes until crisp-tender.
 Drain pineapple, reserving ¾ cup juice.
 Add 1½ cups pineapple chunks to pan; cook 30 seconds (Reserve remaining pineapple for another use).
-Combine the reserved ¾ cup pineapple juice, soy sauce, vinegar, flour, sugar and sugar substitute in a bowl, stirring with a whisk until smooth.
+Combine the reserved ¾ cup pineapple juice, soy sauce, vinegar, flour or cornstarch, brown sugar and sugar substitute in a bowl, stirring with a whisk until smooth.

 4. Return chicken mixture to pan.
 Stir in juice mixture; bring to boil.
 Cook 1-2 minutes until sauce thickens a bit.